TradMod/awesome-audits-checklists/README.md

 # Awesome Audits Checklists

+> NOTE: All the resources in this repo are for educational purposes only and have been curated especially for developers and auditors.
+Developers should use them to build more secure applications.
+Auditors should benefit from these resources as well, using them to learn and secure systems but they should not [rely](https://x.com/TheTradMod/status/1941314119090446734) solely on checklists.
+Auditors should always adapt checklists to their specific context and prioritize a deep understanding of systems and security principles over rigid reliance on lists.
+This repository is a community effort, a collection of humble contributions from security researchers around the world.
+Thanks and respect to everyone who shares their knowledge to help make blockchain applications safer for all.

 - [General Smart Contract Security & Audit Checklists](#1-general-smart-contracts-security--audit-checklists)
 - [ERC Standards & Edge Cases](#2-erc-standards--edge-cases)
 - [Bridges, Interoperability & Multichain](#3-bridges-interoperability--multichain)